PrioritySoftware/PrioritySoftware.github.io/_sdk/Report-Display.md

 > **Example:** See column #10 in the **QRCODE** report.

 The unicode file can not exceed 1663 characters in length.
-While this is smaller than the maximum theoretical character length of QR codes (4296 characters), it allows for a high correction level, which makes the code readable in less than optimal conditions, and for support for unicode characters instead of just ANSI.
+While this is smaller than the maximum theoretical character length of QR codes (4296 characters), it allows for a high correction level, which makes the code readable in less than optimal conditions, and for support for unicode characters instead of just ASCII.

 #### Updating Custom Printing Programs with QR Codes